JasonJWilliamsNY/purple_line_dev_doc/step7.rst

         :guilabel:`&Add selected files`.

   3. To validate the metadata file, click "validate sample mapping file", header columns will be displayed.
-Next click :guilabel:`&Validate`.
+Next, click :guilabel:`&Validate`.

   4. To add sequence data, click the "add data" link.
-Click on the folder that matches your CyVerse username and Navigate to the folder where your sequencing files are located.
+Click on the folder that matches your CyVerse username and navigate to the folder where your sequencing files are located.

     .. admonition:: Sample data

-        For sample sequence date in this guide select navigate to:
+        For *"montana_controls"* dataset navigate to:
         Shared Data > cyverse_training > platform_guides > dna_subway >
         purple_line > montana_controls